-Over the years, a number of small wildland fires have occurred in the county.
+Over the years, a number of small wildland fires have occured in the county.
 With the increasing number of recreational and seasonal homes in the county, the potential of wildland fires continue to increase as well.
 According to the DNR there are approximately 20 several acre fires each year that may cost a local fire department anywhere from \$250 to \$500 to put out.
 It is estimated that every 10 years there is a 200 to 500 acre fire which costs several thousand dollars to extinguish.
 There is not currently a state or countywide database that records every brush or marshfire that occurs.
 Only the larger, more threatening fires that require state assistance in addition to local assistance are recorded.
 Generally local fire departments are able to manage small fires.
 According to the DNR that has not been a large fire that consumed hundreds of acres in the County in recent history.
 Based on this information it can be determined that there is a 1 in 10 chance that a large scale wildfire will occur.
-If 10 small scale wildfires happen then there is a 1 in 36.5 probability that a fire will occur on any given day of the year.
+If 10 small scale wildfires happen then there is a 1 in 36.5 probability that a fire will occur on any given day of the year and if 20 occur each year then there is a 1 in 18 probability will occur on any given day of the year.